mlc-mlapis/docs/src/documentation/services/static-servers/nginx.md

 }
 ```

-2. The `index.html` file should not be usually cached on a client-side to refresh the SPA homepage automatically.
-You can add another `location` section just for it.
+2. The `index.html` file should not usually be cached on a client-side to refresh the SPA homepage automatically.
+You can add another `location` section just for this purpose.

 ```bash
 location = /index.html {